-- Minutes of the Annual Meeting of the Stockholders held on December 16, 2019 covering the following matters: i) election of Members of the Board, including Independent Directors; ii) approval of the Annual Report and Audited Financial Statements for the year ended December 31, 2018; iii) approval and ratification of the Acts of the Board of Directors and Management; and iv) confirmation of the appointment of Punongbayan and Araullo as the Company's external auditor. - Annual Report and Audited Financial Statements of the Company for the year ended December 31, 2019; - Acts/Resolutions of the Board of Directors The following are the acts/resolutions of the Board of Directors since the last annual meeting held on December 16, 2019:
+- Minutes of the Annual Meeting of the Stockholders held on November 25, 2020 covering the following matters: i) election of Members of the Board, including Independent Directors; ii) approval of the Annual Report and Audited Financial Statements for the year ended December 31, 2019; iii) approval and ratification of the Acts of the Board of Directors and Management; and iv) confirmation of the appointment of Punongbayan and Araullo as the Company's external auditor. - Annual Report and Audited Financial Statements of the Company for the year ended December 31, 2020; - Acts/Resolutions of the Board of Directors The following are the acts/resolutions of the Board of Directors since the last annual meeting held on November 25, 2020:

 Date/Type of Meeting Resolutions/Matters Approved a) Election of officers: Ferdinand Soliman, Mylene Lim and Emelita Mangosing as Chairman, Treasurer and Secretary, respectively.
-December 16, 2019/Board of Directors' b) Appointment of members of the Audit Committee: Lisa Niedo as Chairperson and Emelita Mangosing and Mylene Lim as Members Meeting c) Appointment of members of the Compensation and Remuneration committee: Roseller Anacito, Ferdinand Soliman and Mylene Lim d) Appointment of members of the Nomination Committee: Mylene Lim, Ferdinand Soliman and Roseller Anacito April 13, 2020/Board of Directors' Meeting Authorizing issue the 2019 financial statements Confirmation of the 1st Quarter Financial Reports for the quarter ended March 31, 2020 June 22, 2020/Board of Setting September 30, 2020 as the Record Date for the Annual Meeting Directors' Meeting Setting October 28, 2020 as the Annual Stockholders' Meeting Endorsement of independent directors August 12, 2020/Board Confirmation of the 2 nd Quarter Financial Reports for the quarter ended of Directors' Meeting June 30, 2020 October 7, 2020/Board of Directors' Meeting Postponement of the Annual Stockholders' meeting
+November 25, 2020/Board of Directors' b) Appointment of members of the Audit Committee: Lisa Niedo as Chairperson and Emelita Mangosing and Mylene Lim as Members Meeting c) Appointment of members of the Compensation and Remuneration committee: Roseller Anacito, Ferdinand Soliman and Mylene Lim d) Appointment of members of the Nomination Committee: Mylene Lim, Ferdinand Soliman and Roseller Anacito April 5, 2021/Board of Directors' Meeting Authorizing issuance of the 2020 Financial Statements May 14, 2021/Board of Directors' Meeting Confirmation of the 1st Quarter Financial Reports for the quarter ended March 31, 2021 Setting June 15, 2021 as the Record Date for the Annual Meeting Setting July 28, 2021 as the Annual Stockholders' Meeting Endorsement of independent directors.